 COVID-19 Updates: The Bureau of Environmental Services office is currently closed to the public.
 The Alpha Ridge Landfill is open with modified operations.

 This page is monitored daily.
 Last update: 6/30/20

-Curbside collection services for trash, recycling, yard trim (resumes the week of March 30), food scraps, bulk items, and scrap metal are all operating normally.
+Curbside collection services for trash, recycling, yard trim, food scraps, bulk items, and scrap metal are all operating normally.
 Be careful about how you bag your trash.
 Make sure that all trash bags are securely tied at the top and double bag any bags that have torn while filling.
-These measures will help us to reduce the spread of Covid-19 by protecting the health of our collection crews.
+These measures will help us to reduce the spread of COVID-19 by protecting the health of our collection crews.

 Please avoid unnecessary trips to Alpha Ridge Landfill.

 Visit our website for updates and information regarding operations at Alpha Ridge Landfill.